hillch112/computer_vision/README.md

 ---

-## 📄 License
+## License

 This project is licensed under the MIT License.
 See `LICENSE` for details.

 ---

-## 📫 Contact
+## Contact

 For questions, collaborations, or classroom integration inquiries, please reach out via GitHub Issues or submit a discussion topic in the Community tab.
+Additionally, you can contact me at hillch112 (at) gmail.com